Quantum Racah matrices and 3-strand braids in representation [3,3]: Conclusion

 \section{Conclusion}

 We managed to calculate inclusive Racah matrices for $R=[3,3]$ using the highest weight method in Gelfand-Tsetlin basis.
 The use of this basis allows to simplify computations significantly and access colored HOMFLY polynomials with 6 and more boxes.
 We expect to get several new interesting results soon, in particular, the long-anticipated non-trivial color [4,2].
 All details of the method will be published separately.
+Let us emphasis that our results helped to discover many interesting properties of quantum 6-j symbols and colored knot invariants such as new symmetries \cite{IMMMev}, a block structure of $\cal{R}$-matrix \cite{Rblocks}, relation between colored Alexander polynomial and KP hierarchy \cite{KP} and new symmetries of colored HOMFLY polynomials \cite{MSTs1, MSTs2}.

+Finally, we list a few issues in which 6j symbols must necessarily play an important role, but their impact is still very poorly understood.

+First, there are Khovanov-type knot polynomial invariants \cite{Kh, KhRoz} or refined invariants called superpolynomials \cite{DGR}.
+On the one hand, there is no R-matrix description for them, and on the other hand, its various structures show themselves perfectly \cite{AnMor, AnMorPop}.
+In addition, in \cite{ArtSh1, ArtSh2}, analogs of the squares of 6j-symbols for superpolynomials of the DAHA algebra for knots of genus 2 were obtained.
+This indicates that refined analogs of quantum 6j symbols are also present in the description of colored superpolynomials.